CarlosUziel/goi-strat/README.md

 While this library contains plenty of ready-to-use scripts to build complete pipelines, it also provides multiple utility functions that can be used individually as per user needs.
 A special effort has been put into making the design of the library highly modular and flexible for different use cases.
 Feel free to submerge yourself in the codebase.

-The entire workflow (except the processing of raw data) is described in `src/pipelines/psma_levels_workflow.sh`.
+The entire workflow (except the processing of FASTQ files) is described in `src/pipelines/psma_levels_workflow.sh`.
+If you need to process FASTQ files to obtain DNA methylation signatures, please refer to the scripts under `src/pipelines/fastq_processing`.

 ### File descriptions